 There is also a lot of debate about women practicing inversions during their moon days.

 My general recommendation is to avoid practicing more dynamic inverted postures during the first few days of a woman’s menstrual cycle, as turning the body upside down goes against the body’s natural rhythm during this time.

 In saying this, no one knows your body as you do, so most importantly listen to your body as you move through the cycle mindfully and tailor your practice to how you feel, and to how you feel best.

 The Benefits of Yoga Inversions

-- Natural antidepressant – flushing the adrenal glands stimulating the release of endorphins.
+Natural antidepressant – flushing the adrenal glands and stimulating the release of endorphins.

-- Glowing skin – by reversing the flow and ageing force of gravity, new oxygen stimulates the capillaries in the skin and face.
+Glowing skin – by reversing the flow and aging force of gravity, new oxygen stimulates the capillaries in the skin and face.

-- Energises the body – increasing core strength and improves posture.
+Energizes the body – increasing core strength and improving posture.

-- Calms the mind – relieving stress, assisting with better seep patterns.
+Calms the mind – relieving stress, and assisting with better sleep patterns.

 How to Do Yoga Inversions Safely